christianhujer/XSlides/README.md

 - Loading / Saving in MD format
 - Loading / Saving as XHTML5
 - Loading / Saving as Single-File-XHTML5
+- Continuous View which shows the slides like a normal document

 # Supported Browsers